-Retirement villages by the sea discuss World Oceans Day
+Retirement villages by sea | World Oceans Day 2025

 The ocean covers over 70% of the Earth's surface, produces 50% of the planet’s oxygen, regulates the climate, and supports a diverse array of marine life.
 With World Oceans Day fast approaching, this week, we thought we’d take a closer look at the work being done and how local communities can help to raise awareness this year!